SuperNate/paythepony/README.md

+##Update:
+- Pay the pony will now be forked into Fly The Kitty...
+A Nyan Cat based Hilarityware.
+- This will entail a slight modification to the .exe and the lib it loads
+- Fly the kitty will now automatticly unlock / decrypt the encrypted files and directories after 48 hours as to avoid any possible indefinate lockouts.

+- *** DO NOT USE THIS FOR ANYTHING OTHER THAN MAYWARE ANALYSIS IN A TESTING ENVIROMENT...
+I AM NOT RESPONISBLE FOR ANY DAMAGES THAT MAY HAPPEN...
+PLEASE USE RESPONSIBLY ! ***

 Warning
 =======
 Do not run paythepony.exe on a system with content you do not wish to lose or have damaged.
 You have been warned.